Capillary fluctuations and energy dynamics for flow in porous media: RESULTS

 Like coalescence, snap-off events are associated with clear fluctuations in the bulk fluid pressures.
-The snap-off sequence shown in Fig. \ref{fig:porescale} is labeled as D--F in Fig. \ref{fig:pc}.
+The snap-off sequence shown in Fig. \ref{fig:porescale}(d)--(f) is labeled as C in Fig. \ref{fig:pc}(a).
 As loops of fluid are destroyed, corresponding fluctuations in the fluid pressure difference are observed.
 The largest disruption is associated with the snap-off event.
-The capillary pressure for the connected and disconnected regions of non-wetting fluid is shown in Fig. \ref{fig:pc}b.
+The capillary pressure for the connected and disconnected regions of non-wetting fluid is shown in Fig. \ref{fig:pc}(b).
 Consistent with the observation of other authors, fluid is trapped at a higher capillary pressure than what is measured in the connected fluid phases at the instant of snap-off \cite{Roof_1970}.
 As soon as snap-off occurs, the time derivative of the pressure difference between the two connected fluid phases immediately jumps from strongly negative to strongly positive.
 This occurs as each fluid region relaxes toward its preferred equilibrium state, which is possible because the two fluid regions are no longer mixing after the snap-off event.
-The final pressure for the trapped region is determined based on geometry, with the fluid assuming a minimum energy configuration within the pores where it is trapped.
+The final pressure for the trapped region is determined based on geometry, with the fluid assuming a minimum energy configuration within the pore structure where it is trapped.

 The energy associated with pressure fluctuations that arise due to pore-scale events is shown in Fig. \ref{fig:porescale-fluctuation}.
 At the pore level, the energy due to fluctuations is comparable to the rate of pressure volume work and the rate of change in surface energy.
-Defining the exchanges between these terms in a non-equilibrium setting is non-trivial.
-It is clear from these results that the fluctuation terms contribute a significant amount to to the overall energy dynamics at the scale of an individual pore.
+Defining the exchanges between these terms in a non-equilibrium setting is non-trivial, since it is determined in part by the geometry of the problem.
+It is clear from these results that the fluctuation terms contribute a significant amount to the overall energy dynamics at the scale of an individual pore.
 We now extend this analysis to larger scale systems where large numbers of pore-scale events occur, allowing their frequency and distribution to be analyzed in detail.